Adaptive Clothing for the Blind

 Adaptive Pants

-Adaptive pants for the visually impaired often feature tactile markers on the clothes that help the wearer discern the front from the back.
+Adaptive pants for the visually impaired often feature tactile clothing elements like markers on the clothes that help the wearer discern the front from the back.
 Adaptive pants for the blind often feature easy-to-manage closures like Velcro or magnetic buttons that make dressing simpler.
 These adaptive pants for men and adaptive pants for women might also have adjustable waistbands and accessible pockets strategically positioned to aid those with visual impairments.

 Adaptive Tops